RamiE965/qooqle/README.md

 # Qooqle

-Qooqle is a research project for UW-Madison CS 620 Capstone, developed under mentorship from Google.
+Qooqle is a research project for UW-Madison CS 620 Capstone, with the mentorship from Google.
-It explores whether quantum-inspired optimization methods, specifically QAOA (Quantum Approximate Optimization Algorithm), can improve join order selection in relational database query planning.
+It explores whether quantum optimization methods, such as QAOA (Quantum Approximate Optimization Algorithm), can improve join order selection.

-The repository includes a full pipeline for benchmarking quantum-based join ordering against PostgreSQL's optimizer.

 ---

 ## Project Overview

-Qooqle implements an end-to-end join-order optimization system:

 1. Synthetic benchmark database generator for PostgreSQL
-2. QUBO formulation of the join-order search problem
+2. QUBO formulation of the join order search problem
 3. QAOA-based and classical solvers for join optimization
-4. Benchmarking against PostgreSQL using EXPLAIN and actual runtimes
+4. Benchmarking against PostgreSQL
-5. Interactive CLI for running experiments and visualizing results
+5. CLI for running experiments and visualizing results

-The project evaluates whether quantum-inspired techniques can outperform a sophisticated classical optimizer by exploring join order search spaces efficiently.

 ---